norn-uio/poetry_analysis/README.md

 - Ingerid Dale [<img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/refs/heads/6.x/svgs/brands/github.svg" width="20" height="20">](https://github.com/ingerid)
 [<img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/envelope.svg" width="20" height="20">](mailto:ingerid.dale@nb.no)

 If you discover any bugs, have any questions, or suggestions for improvements, please open an issue and assign an appropriate label to it.
 Contributions and pull requests are also welcome!
-Please check out the [contributing](./CONTRIBUTING.md) document for guidelines.
+Please check out the [contributing](https://github.com/norn-uio/poetry-analysis?tab=contributing-ov-file) section in the repo for guidelines.